Aliases for MKNK1 Gene

 GeneCards Summary for MKNK1 Gene

-MKNK1 (MAP Kinase Interacting Serine/Threonine Kinase 1) is a Protein Coding gene.
-Among its related pathways are Negative regulation of FGFR3 signaling and ERK Signaling.
+MKNK1 (MAPK Interacting Serine/Threonine Kinase 1) is a Protein Coding gene.
+Among its related pathways are 4-hydroxytamoxifen, Dexamethasone, and Retinoic Acids Regulation of p27 Expression and Negative regulation of FGFR1 signaling.
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is MKNK2.

 May play a role in the response to environmental stress and cytokines.
 Appears to regulate translation by phosphorylating EIF4E, thus increasing the affinity of this protein for the 7-methylguanosine-containing mRNA cap.